nkapila6/nk/content/posts/index.md

 ---
 title: Posts
 date: 1
+comments: false
+exclude: true
 ---

-Still working on a couple, check in soon 🥳
+Some post of adventures in life and uni.
+More coming, check in soon 🥳